Bruteforce-Group/ucg-monitoring/piNAS/docs/pinas-install.md

    - `systemctl daemon-reload`
    - `systemctl enable --now pinas-dashboard.service || true`

 Result: on each boot, the XC9022 displays the NAS dashboard as a continuous status panel.
-During startup the dashboard now attempts to initialize an `STMPE610` touch controller first and falls back to `XPT2046` automatically, so either hardware variant works without manual configuration (touch gracefully disables itself if nothing is detected).
+During startup the dashboard now probes for `STMPE610` first and falls back to `XPT2046`, applying controller-specific calibration curves (the XPT numbers come from the ESP32 Marauder implementation).
+If no touch controller responds, the dashboard keeps running with tap-to-toggle disabled.

 ---